omeka/omeka-s-enduser/docs/modules/collecting.md

 ![Prompts with a red arrow pointing to the icon for dragging and dropping](modulesfiles/collecting_dragthis.png)

-## Add a Collecting Form to Site Pages
+## Add a collecting form to site pages

 To add a collecting form to a page:

-1. Go to the page on which you want the form to appear (or add a new page for the form)
+1. Go to the page on which you want the form to appear (or add a new page for the form).
-2. From the *Add New Block* sidebar select the *Collecting* block
+2. From the *Add New Block* sidebar select the *Collecting* block.
 3. On the Collecting block, click the box for the form you want to include.
 You can add more than one form to the page by checking more than one box.

 ![Collecting block with one form, its box checked](modulesfiles/collecting_pageblock.png)

-## Managing Collected Items
+## Managing collected items

-Items added via a collecting form will appear in the Items section of the Admin Dashboard, but you will likely find it easier to manage them through the Collecting tab of the site to which through which they were collected.
+Items added via a collecting form will appear in the Items section of the Admin Dashboard, but you will likely find it easier to manage them through the Collecting tab of the site through which they were collected.

 To see the items collected with a specific form, go to the Collecting tab in the context menu for the site and click on the form label.
 Then click the *Collected Items* tab.

 ![Collected Items tab with a number of items](modulesfiles/collecting_items.png)

-This tab has a table of collected items with their: Title, the Date Submitted, Reviewed By, Status, and ellipsis (three dots).
+This tab has a table of collected items listed by Title, the Date Submitted, Reviewed By, Status, and ellipsis (three dots).

-To see the collected information, including user name, email, etc, for any item, click on the more info ellipsis.
-Clicking on an item title will take you to the item's edit page (under Items  not the site's context menu).
+To see the collected information, including user name, email, etc., for any item, click on the more info ellipsis.
+Clicking on an item title will take you to the item's edit page (under Items, not the site's context menu).

 A collected item can have one of three status messages: Needs Review, Public, and Private.
 To change the status of an item, select the desired status from the dropdown and then click the *Update statuses* button in the upper right corner.